Cyber-Duck/hoisin.scss/README.md

 	$col-width: 		60px; // Width of column
 	$gutter:			20px; // Width of gutters

+	$large: 			1024px;
+	$medium: 			600px;
+	$small: 			240px;

 ### Grid
 By default we use a 12 column grid with 60px columns and 20px gutters.
 The spans have simple names like `".col4"`.
 There are helper classes like `".colr"` to pull a span to the right, and `".pre1"` to `".pre10"` as well as `".suf1"` to `".suf10"` for offset spans.

 Tablet and mobile spans can be altered by using extra helper classes depending on the layout requirements, we've included classes for full, half one third and two thirds (widths) which override default column behaviour.
 We also added a `".clear"` helper class for browsers that can't clear themselves out.

+### Breakpoints
+We have added three common breakpoints in the variables file, you can adjust these to match your content and layout, or even add new breakpoints for more control.

 Example of a typical layout: